HOrdover/craftlit-moby/content/🎤009 Moby Full Text Chs17-19.md

 [^37]: Waste not, want not.
 [^38]: Around his neck, like a poor man's cravat or neckerchief
 [^39]: free-flowing, confluent pox had large patches of scarring - like the pox flowed together.
+[^40]: Made me think, "Ah, he's come unstuck in time..."
-[^40]: sounds like it was a very nice spitoon though the closeness of this to the "fighting the Spaniard in Santa..." makes some scholars think he spit into a baptismal font.
+[^41]: sounds like it was a very nice spitoon though the closeness of this to the "fighting the Spaniard in Santa..." makes some scholars think he spit into a baptismal font.
+[^42]: The prophecy comes up again in [[021 Moby Full Text Ch 37|chapter 37]]
+[^43]: groan
+[^44]: Remember Melville's upbringing and the belief that our fates are fixed.
-[^41]: this word actually goes back to around 1700!
+[^45]: this word actually goes back to around 1700!
-[^42]: join, sail with
+[^46]: join, sail with
-[^43]: an Old Testament prophet who warned King Ahab that there would be a severe drought because of Ahab's idolatry; also the prophet who went ALIVE to heaven in a chariot—it's this Elijah for whom a chair is left empty on Passover, in case he wants to show up and join in the feast.
+[^47]: an Old Testament prophet who warned King Ahab that there would be a severe drought because of Ahab's idolatry; also the prophet who went ALIVE to heaven in a chariot—it's this Elijah for whom a chair is left empty on Passover, in case he wants to show up and join in the feast.
-[^44]: a type of hobgoblin
+[^48]: a type of hobgoblin
-[^45]: The whole thing made me think of the [Rime of the Ancient Mariner](https://craftlit.com/book/rime/)
+[^49]: The whole thing made me think of the [Rime of the Ancient Mariner](https://craftlit.com/book/rime/)
-[^46]: jokey reference to the above "bugbear"
+[^50]: jokey reference to the above "bugbear"
-[^47]: Made me think, "Ah, he's come unstuck in time..."
-[^48]: groan
-[^49]: Remember Melville's upbringing and the belief that our fates are fixed.